Where to Eat the Best Paella in Seville (6 Top Restaurants)

 Arroz al horno

 Arroz al horno is a traditional rice dish that originated in Valencia.
-This is a very hearty rice which has potatoes, tomatoes, chickpeas, ribs, bacon and black pudding.
-All the ingredients are put together in an oven-proof dish and cooked in the oven.
+This is a very hearty rice dish with potatoes, tomatoes, chickpeas, ribs, bacon, and black pudding.
+All the ingredients are combined in an ovenproof dish and baked in the oven.

 Arroz con costra

-Arroz con costa or arròs amb crosta in Valencian is a dish that originated in the province of Alicante and more specifically in Elche and Orihuela.
+Arroz con costra or arròs amb crosta in Valencian is a dish that originated in the province of Alicante and, more specifically, in Elche and Orihuela.

 The key ingredients for this dish are rabbit, chicken, longaniza, eggs, chicken broth, plummed tomatoes, onions and saffron.
 The cooking method is the same as paella, but once it’s cooked in the paellera (paella pan), many people beat the eggs, add them to the rice and leave it to cook in the oven until it has a crusty top.